Sadr al-Din al-Qunawi: Biography

-There he drew very close to Mawlāna Jalāl-e Dīn Rūmī and participated in his spiritual circle.
+He was close to Mawlāna Jalāl-e Dīn Rūmī and participated in his spiritual circle.
 A master of ḥadīth, people came to Konya from distant lands just to study under him.
-But while he was reputed for his profound understanding of the Quran and Ḥadīth, he knew the ancient Peripatetic philosophy intimately, no doubt thanks chiefly to Ibn Sīnā, who commented extensively on the works of Aristotle.
-However, Qūnawī himself may have studied an Arabic translation of Aristotle's "Metaphysics," being one of a handful of truly insightful, post-Avicennan critics of Aristotle, even if he was not a full-fledged commentator in the spirit of Ibn Rushd.
+But while he was reputed for his understanding of the Quran and Ḥadīth, he knew the ancient Peripatetic philosophy, no doubt thanks to Ibn Sīnā, who commented extensively on the works of Aristotle.
+Qūnawī may have studied an Arabic translation of Aristotle's Metaphysics, being one of a handful of truly insightful, post-Avicennan critics of Aristotle, even if he was not a full-fledged commentator in the spirit of Ibn Rushd.

 Inscription in Turkish praises him as a scholar, teacher and Sheikh.

 Qūnawī's overall influence appears more strategic than wide.
-Moreover, some of his students found fame.
-He instructed Qutb al-Din al-Shirazi, who went on to author a commentary, now well-known, on Suhrawardi's Ḥikmat al-Ishrāq.
-Another student of Qūnawī's, the Sufi poet Fakhr-al-Din Iraqi, was instrumental in introducing Ibn 'Arabī into the Persian language.
+Some of his students found fame.
+Notably, he instructed Qutb al-Din al-Shirazi, who went on to author a well known commentary, on Suhrawardi's Ḥikmat al-Ishrāq.
+Another student of Qūnawī's, the Sufi poet Fakhr-al-Din Iraqi, played an important role in introducing Ibn 'Arabī into the Persian language.